 If you experience painful and damaging conditions like rotator cuff injury, tennis elbow, carpal tunnel syndrome, or wrist pain, orthopedic hand and upper extremity surgery can restore normal function and feeling.
 At Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey, the team of board-certified and fellowship-trained surgeons stands ready to help with all types of hand and upper extremity injuries and conditions.
-Click the online scheduler or call the office to arrange your consultation now.

 Many different injuries and issues can affect the hands, wrists, elbows, and shoulders.
 Because this area includes so many working parts, surgery may be the only way to balance all the bones and tissues to restore function.
 Some common conditions that require hand or upper extremity surgery include: